1-moon/dsNalgo/LinkedList/findNodeFromEnd/readme.md

 we are moving the fast ptr k nodes ahead.

 `for _ in range(k) { fast= fast.next }`
-This loop will advance the fast ptr k nodes forward, therebu creating a gap of k nodes between `slow` and `fast`
+This loop will advance the fast ptr k nodes forward, therebㅛ creating a gap of k nodes between `slow` and `fast`